Gaza-Israel clashes: The view from each side

 During these rounds of violence, normal life in the towns of southern Israel is severely disrupted.
 Schools have been closed today and every time the siren sounds people run for the nearest shelter.

-At a mobile radar battery earlier in the day we were introduced to Brig Gen Doron Gavish, the commander of Israel's air defence system.'New era'
+At a mobile radar battery earlier in the day we were introduced to Brig Gen Doron Gavish, the commander of Israel's air defence system.

 He was confident about the capabilities of Iron Dome.